 Ever wonder why the most popular Otto Weighted Tuning Forks are the 32Hz, 64Hz and 128Hz?
 It has to do with the Schumann resonance.
 I could go into the scientific details on how Dr. Schumann determined that the wave length or frequency of Earth was 7.83Hz but lets just say he knew what he was talking about.

 I mentioned earlier that the .17Hz difference between 7.83 and 8 does not really matter with tuning forks.
-This is because the frequency of the best quality tuning fork will still vary by .25Hz depending on temperature, barometer and other natural conditions so no way around that.
+This is because the frequency of the best quality tuning fork will still vary by .5% of the frequency depending on temperature, barometer and other natural conditions so no way around that.